-One of Google’s newest campaign subtypes, Smart Shopping, is fast becoming one of the best eCommerce campaign types for driving sales.
+One of Google’s newest campaign subtypes, Smart Shopping (soon to be referred to Performance Max), is fast becoming one of the best eCommerce campaign types for driving sales.

 Some online retailers reported an almost 80% increase in online conversions when they first incorporated Smart Shopping into their overall marketing plan.
 Other retailers have seen around 60%+ increases in ROAS.